puetzp/pullconf/documentation/src/configuration/client.md

 - only files in `$PULLCONF_RESOURCE_DIR` are parsed.
 - this directory may contain subdirectories that can be nested up to ten levels.
-- in this directory only files ending with a `.yaml` or `.yml` extension are parsed, other files are ignored.
+- in this directory files and subdirectories starting with a dot are ignored, only files ending with a `.yaml` or `.yml` extension are parsed.
 This enables the usage of `git` or other version control software.
 - files may contain one or more StrictYAML documents.
 Every document is expected to define either a client or a group.

 For example one straightforward way to manage configuration files in a small environment is to create one file per client in a subdirectory such as `$PULLCONF_RESOURCE_DIR/clients`.
 The files in this directory could be named after the clients they define.
-Thus a client with the hostname `blechkiste.local` would be defined in the file `$PULLCONF_RESOURCE_DIR/clients/blechkiste.local`.
+Thus a client with the hostname `blechkiste.local` would be defined in the file `$PULLCONF_RESOURCE_DIR/clients/blechkiste.local.yaml`.

 The following structure defines a client inside a StrictYAML document: